jeremypbeasley/canlis_j/story.markdown

 ---
 title: Story (2019)
 date: 2016-11-10 10:08:00 -08:00
 og_desc: There are many stories.
-This one's ours.
+This one is ours.
 layout: story_full
 ---